Cray-HPE/docs-csm/background/ncn_boot_workflow.md

 Under normal operations, the NCNs use the following boot order:

-1. PXE (to ensure the NCN is booting with desired images and configuration)
+1. PXE (to ensure that the NCN is booting with desired images and configuration)
 2. Disk (fallback in the event that PXE services are unavailable)

 <a name="reasons-to-change-the-bootorder"></a>